Nav Radio Upgrade (with Streaming)

 Mostly plug-n-play, these streaming "dongles" are sold by a variety of sources such as Amazon and eBay, starting at $12.
 Really.
 To purchase, simply perform an Internet search using keywords "bmw 12 pin bluetooth adapter".

 These devices require a power/ground connection, readily available from the nearby radio connector.
-Since the wire length provided by these adapters is short (about 10"), the receiver "puck" will need to be mounted onto the nearest flat surface.
+Since the wire length provided by these adapters is short (about 10"), the receiver "puck" will need to be secured to the nearest flat surface.
 See Procedure section below for details.
-And although the receiver will be in the trunk, your phone will have no trouble making a connection.
+And although the receiver will be in the trunk, your phone will have no trouble connecting.
 Note:

 - Black plugs connect to Aux channel.
 White plugs connect to CD channel.
 Select appropriate input from nav MODE button.